List of Alcatraz escape attempts: May 23, 1938

-Rufus Franklin (Prisoner AZ263), Thomas R. Limerick (Prisoner AZ335) and James C. Lucas (Prisoner AZ224) attacked and killed a guard named Royal Cline with a claw hammer in the woodwork shop in the industries building and then proceeded to the roof, where an armed guard shot Franklin and Limerick (who died).
+Rufus Franklin (Prisoner AZ263), Thomas R. Limerick (Prisoner AZ335) and James C. Lucas (Prisoner AZ224) attacked and killed a guard named Royal Cline with a claw hammer in the woodwork shop in the industries building and then proceeded to the roof, where Officer Harold P. Stites shot Limerick, who later died, and Franklin, effectively ending the escape attempt.
 Lucas was eventually cornered and surrendered to the guards.

+In November of 1938, Franklin and Lucas went on trial for the murder of Cline, where both prisoners received life sentences after a three-week trial.

 January 13, 1939

 Arthur 'Doc' Barker, William Martin, Rufus McCain, Henri Young, and Dale Stamphill were inmates of the prison's supposedly most-secure unit, D-Block, when they managed to escape the cell house and reach the Alcatraz shore on the night of January 13, 1939 (Friday).
 As they were putting a makeshift raft together, they were spotted and fired on by a guard in a watch tower.
 Barker was mortally wounded, Stamphill was injured, and the others were sent to solitary confinement.

 May 21, 1941

 Joe Cretzer, Sam Shockley, Arnold Kyle, and Lloyd Barkdoll were working in the industries area when they jumped the guards on duty and attempted to saw through window bars to reach the shore.
 The tool-proof bars foiled the attempt and they surrendered when this became apparent.
 Both Cretzer and Shockley would try to escape again in the Battle of Alcatraz.